Licensed Esthetician Certified Aromatherapist

 Cognitive Sensory Therapy

-Cognitive Sensory Therapy pairs our senses (scent and touch) with botanicals and focuses on healing an emotional, physical or spiritual issue.
+Aromatherapy uses our sense of smell and a selection of botanical oils to heal an emotional, physical or spiritual issue.
 This is a talk based appointment that includes one bespoke aromatherapy product for your personal use.
 An appointment runs about an hour in length and a medical history will be taken to ensure no contraindications with the essential oils.
-Following our consult, an aromatic blend using essential oils will be created with your participation, and a routine or ritual is discussed for use of the aromatic blend.
+Following our consult, an aromatic blend using essential oils will be created with your participation, and a routine or ritual is created for use of the aromatic blend.

 Using essential oils as agents for healing mind body, or soul requires time and participation from us both.
 This is a verbal appointment that begins with a consultation ranging from 45 minutes to an hour.
 During our shared time, we will explore what you are pursuing to heal and collect a relevant medical history.
 Following the consultation, we will explore botanicals and essential oils to create your aromatherapy blend.
 Each plant and ingredient is selected and based on the information we discuss in your consultation.
 Your unique formulation is hand blended for you to use aromatically (inhalation) or topically.

 Additional products and/or recommendations may be provided during your consultation.
 For digital appointments only, your aromatic formulas will be provided within a week of the appointment.
-In person appointments are hands on and participatory in creating the blend.
+In person appointments are hands on and participatory in creating an aromatic botanical oil blend.

 Retrain your brain to recover sense of smell (cognitive sensory appointment)